On profinite groups in which centralizers have bounded rank: Introduction

 \begin{theorem} Let $G$ be a profinite group in which the centralizer of every nontrivial element has rank at most $r$.
 Then either $G$ is a virtually pro-$p$ group or $G$ is virtually of rank at most $r+1$. \end{theorem}

 In the next section we collect some useful results needed for the proofs of the above theorems.
 In Section 3 we prove Theorem \ref{main}.
 Section 4 contains a proof of Theorem \ref{main2}.
-Our notation throughout the article is standard.
+Our notation throughout the article follows \cite{rz}.